darkzeroman/dssg.github.io/_posts/2013-07-26-fellow-profile-nathan-leiby.markdown

 Leiby was still in the Caribbean when he heard about the DSSG fellowship.
 He was attracted to the diversity of the problems and saw the program as an opportunity to apply his software development skills to social issues and to branch out into other domains.

 “While I've done a lot of health-related stuff, I'm pretty young in my career and I'm not quite ready to be pigeon-holed,” Leiby said.
 He’s one of three fellows focusing their summer efforts on the [Ushahidi](/2013/07/15/ushahidi-machine-learning-for-human-rights.html) project.
-Their goal is to develop a tool that can help governments speed up response time during crises like natural disasters by automating the handling of requests for help made over SMS and social media.
+Their goal is to develop a machine learning tool that can help responders quickly evaluate information during crises like natural disasters by automating the handling of requests for help made over SMS and social media.

 “I have a sense of confidence that we can accomplish our goals, but I haven’t solved something like this before,” he said.
 One of Leiby’s main concerns is how the team will know whether the software will work as well as intended.
 Ideally, it could eliminate the manual step performed by a human worker to categorize a request for help, but how much of an impact would this saved time have on the course of events?
 Could it really save someone’s life?
 These are key questions the team will investigate with Ushahidi as the fellowship progresses.